Lord of Sabbath

 [Photo by Paz Arando on Unsplash]

-Since the “Son of Man” was the true Messiah and King, if that which was “holy” was set aside for common use by David, how much more appropriate was it to set aside that which was “holy” for use by the Greater David and King of Israel?
+Since the “Son of Man” was the true Messiah and King, if that which was “holy” was set aside for common use by David, how much more appropriate was it to set aside that which was “holy” for use by the Greater David and true King of Israel?

 • Or have you not read in the Law, that on the Sabbath the priests in the temple break the Sabbath, and are innocent?
 But I say to you, that something greater than the temple is here.
 But if you had known what this means, ‘I desire mercy and not sacrifice,’ you would not have condemned the innocent.”